If you read my last post, you know that:

 Studying literature was essentially studying the human experience.
 It nurtured my compassion, imagination and sense of possibility.
 It gave me a way to look for the humanity in everyone – and the story in any scenario.
 And if you haven’t heard, Story is, like the big buzz word in advertising now.
-You can’t eat a bag of potato chips without learning the freakin history of the potato chip company.
-They figured out that they can’t just talk at us about their product anymore, they need to keep our interest.
+You can’t eat a bag of potato chips without learning the freakin history of the potato chip company or potatoes themselves.
+They figured out that they can’t just talk at us about their product anymore, they need to try to engage us.

 How did I prepare for a career while in college?

 I constantly scoured the walls for writing contests, grants and scholarships.
 These supported me through school, vamped up my resume and may have helped me get selected for other programs.